Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[wulf2k](https://github.com/Wulf2k)** Original author of the target script and various other contributions

 # Change Log
+### Beta 0.8.5.2
+* Updated AoBs and Offsets for 1.08

+* Possible fix for GUI freeze when forcing weather.

 ### Beta 0.8.5.1
 * Added update for ERR items.